Cutting Class: Plot

 A paperboy delivers a newspaper to the house of District Attorney Bill Carson, who has planned a hunting trip.
 He warns his teenage daughter Paula to do her homework, not to allow boys in the house, and most importantly not to cut class.
 Paula then puts the newspaper in the bin, showing its headline: "Boy who killed father released from Mental Asylum."

 Bill Carson drives to the swamps for his hunting trip.
 As he takes shots into the air, someone hiding nearby holds a bow and arrows.
 The mysterious figure fires an arrow into Bill, who cries out and falls down to the ground.
 Struggling to get help, Bill starts crawling his way back home.

-Meanwhile, teenager Dwight Ingalls enters class late after avoiding an accident on his ride to school. he arrives to class late and when questioned by the teacher classmates give him the answers.
+Meanwhile, teenager Dwight Ingalls enters class late after avoiding an accident on his ride to school. he arrives to class late and when questioned by his science teacher, Mr. Conklin classmates give him the answers.

 Later, Paula and her friend Colleen take out gym equipment.
 Paula walks past a set of bows and arrows and notices a leaf hanging off one of the arrows.
 Paula picks the leaf off.
-Meanwhile, student Brian is told to climb a rope by the P.E. coach, but Dwight causes him to fall.
+Meanwhile, student Brian Woods, the boy who was released from the mental asylum, is told to climb a rope by P.E. coach Harris, but Dwight causes him to fall.
+Meanwhile, the art teacher, Mr. Quint, is murdered after being locked in a kiln by an unknown assailant.

 At a hot dog stand, Colleen, Paula, and student Gary wait for Dwight.
 Brian approaches, and Colleen insults him before asserting that he has a crush on Paula.
 Dwight then pulls up in his car and starts talking to Paula.
 He asks to go to her house, as Bill is away, which would give them a chance to be alone.
 Dwight then goes to buy Paula a hot dog but is beaten by Brian who hands her one.
 Dwight tells Paula to get in the car and makes it clear to Brian that they are not friends anymore and to leave him and Paula alone.
 They all then drive off in Dwight's car.